What this is

 Anthropic says it must disable Fable 5 and Mythos 5 for all customers after a U.S. export-control directive covering foreign-national access.
 The question is how quickly frontier model access can change when national security, export controls, global teams, customer access, model capability, and safeguard concerns collide.

 The Wall Street Journal reports that a coalition of state attorneys general has opened an investigation into OpenAI and served a subpoena seeking documents on advertising, engagement and retention, user data, health data, minors and seniors, deep-learning models, sycophancy, and company policies.
-The fair question is what AI companies should owe users when chatbots become personal, persistent, and widely used.
+For readers, the issue is what AI companies should owe users when chatbots become personal, persistent, and widely used.

 OpenAI says it will acquire Ona to bring secure cloud execution and orchestration technology into Codex, with the deal still subject to closing conditions and regulatory approvals.
 The reader signal is that coding agents may be moving from short local sessions into persistent workspaces where credentials, logs, review, and customer-controlled environments become part of the product question.